Cartoon All-Stars to the Rescue: Plot

 An unseen person steals a piggy bank off the dresser in the bedroom of a young girl named Corey.
 The theft is witnessed by Papa Smurf, who emerges from a Smurfs comic book with the other Smurfs and alerts the different cartoon characters in the room: Alf from a picture, Garfield as a lamp, Alvin and the Chipmunks from a record sleeve, Winnie the Pooh as a stuffed animal, Baby Kermit as an alarm clock, and Slimer, who arrives through the wall.

 Alf, Garfield, Alvin, Simon, and Theodore identify the thief: Michael, Corey's older brother, who has a box of marijuana hidden under his bed.
 Meanwhile, Corey expresses her concerns about Michael's change in behavior since they used to have a close sibling relationship, which he angrily denies, causing him to storm out of the house.
-The cartoons set off to take action regarding Michael's addiction, leaving Pooh behind to look after Corey.
+The cartoon characters set off to take action regarding Michael's addiction, leaving Pooh behind to look after Corey.

-At an arcade, Michael smokes marijuana with his friends and "Smoke", an anthropomorphic cloud of smoke personifying temptation, who try to convince him to take harder drugs.
+At an arcade, Michael smokes marijuana with his friends and "Smoke", a villainous anthropomorphic cloud of smoke personifying temptation, who tries to convince him to take harder drugs.
 They are chased into an alley by Bugs Bunny disguised as a police officer.
 He traps Smoke in a garbage can and takes Michael back in time using a time machine borrowed from the absent Wile E. Coyote.
 It is shown that Michael's addiction started through peer pressure from older high school students when he was around Corey's age.
 Back in the present, Michael is hesitant to smoke crack with his friends before one of them steals his wallet.
-He and Smoke chase after her until they fall into a sewer and encounter Michelangelo, who tells them that the drugs are harming his brain and that listening to Smoke is putting him in serious danger.
-Baby Kermit, Baby Miss Piggy, and Baby Gonzo take him on a roller coaster-esque tour of the human brain.
-Michael finds himself at a park, where Huey, Dewey, and Louie as well as Tigger join the rest of the cartoons to sing about how to refuse drugs.
+He and Smoke give chase and fall into a sewer, where Ninja Turtle Michelangelo tells them that the drugs are harming his brain and cautions against listening to Smoke.
+Baby Kermit, Baby Miss Piggy and Baby Gonzo take him on a roller coaster-esque tour of the human brain.
+Michael finds himself at a park, where Huey, Dewey, and Louie as well as Tigger join the rest of the cartoon characters to sing about how to refuse drugs.